Précédent Forum des professionnels en informatique > Bases de données > Sybase

 // This view represents the I/O activity that has occurred

-// on the SQL Server's DATABASE devices since the start of the
+// on the SQL Server's database devices since the start of the

 // recording session.
-It identifies each device BY name.
+It identifies each device by name.

-// of total device I/Os, reads AND writes since the start
+// of total device I/Os, reads and writes since the start

-// of the session, AND also AS overall rates of total I/Os,
+// of the session, and also as overall rates of total I/Os,

-// reads AND writes per second since the session began.
+// reads and writes per second since the session began.

 hs_create_view session_device_io,